Astray is a storytelling project about the world and the Earth.

 Astray’s logos were designed by K~SUT STUDIO; and our collages were crafted by Jada De Luca (they’re both witches).

-Astray is a storytelling project centred on travel, community, identity and liberation.
+Astray is a storytelling project about the world and the Earth.

 The trouble with travel writing

-A bunch of white male writers have bemoaned what they consider to be the death of travel literature.
+A bunch of white male commentators have bemoaned what they consider to be the death of travel literature.
 Often citing ‘Eat, Pray, Love’ as the nail in the coffin of the genre, they decry the indulgence of the idea that even conventional travel can somehow “heal the soul” and turn what they call a “suburban ninny” into a philosopher.

 We see it in the travel section of newspapers, we see it in novels, we see it in in-flight magazines.
 We see it in yoga retreat brochures, we see it in Instagram captions, we see it in guidebooks and tiktok videos.

 Recreational travel is an enormous privilege that the vast majority of the world does not have access to.
 80% of us will never board a flight, and the number of people who’ve been forcibly displaced from their homes and made to travel for necessity is in the hundreds of millions.
-Conflict, climate change and issues created by colonialism and imperialism continue to make things worse with every passing day.

 Additionally, though recreational travel may bring money to communities, it’s a double-edged sword, with carbon emissions from flying barely the tip of the melting iceberg.

 In many places, tourism has grown beyond the bounds of sustainability to the detriment of local people, heritage and ecosystems.
-Our holidays can cause strains on resources, the commodification of cultural and spiritual practices, a decrease in the quality of life experienced by residents, the forcing of already-marginalised groups closer to the margins, the exploitation of animals, the destruction of local habitats and increases in pollution.
+Our holidays cause strains on resources, the commodification of cultural and spiritual practices, a decrease in the quality of life experienced by residents, the forcing of already-marginalised groups closer to the margins, the exploitation of animals, the destruction of local habitats and increases in pollution.

 So where does this leave travel writing?